Kendall Reusing: Early career

+As a teenager, Reusing won the 2015 California state high school wrestling championship and four US national high school wrestling championships.
+During that time she also joined Team USA as a freestyle wrestler on the Cadet National Team, Cadet World Team, and then twice on the Junior National Team.
+By the end of 11th grade, she was the highest-ranked girl on TrackWrestling's Elite Athlete list and had twice been named Press-Enterprise Girls Wrestler of the Year.

+She wrestled for a year at Simon Fraser University in Canada before returning to Jiu-Jitsu full-time in 2016.
+She won numerous championships—including double gold at the 2018 World No-Gi championship as a brown belt—before getting promoted to black belt in 2019.

 Black belt career

-2019
+2019–20

-During her first year as black belt, Reusing won gold at the World No-Gi Championship and silver in the open-weight division; she then finished second at the UAEJJF Grand Slam L.A. before winning the SJJIF World Championship.
+During her first year as black belt, Reusing won gold at the World No-Gi Championship and silver in the open-weight division; she then finished second at the UAEJJF Grand Slam L.A. before winning the SJJIF World Jiu-Jitsu Championship.

-2020

 Reusing represented Gracie Barra alongside Felipe Trovo and Carlos Souza in the team grappling event Subversiv 3 on August 28, 2020.
 Reusing defeated all four of her opponents at the event and Gracie Barra won the tournament.
 She was then invited to compete against Leah Taylor in the co-main event of Submission Underground 18 on October 4, 2020.
 Reusing won the match by submission in EBI overtime.

 2021

 On March 27, 2021, Reusing fought Nathiely de Jesus in the main event of Fight 2 Win 168, losing the match by submission.
 She then returned to team grappling as part of the Gracie Barra team at Subversiv 5 on May 1, 2021.
 Reusing won her match against Maggie Grindatti, but her teammates both lost and Gracie Barra were eliminated in the opening round.
-Reusing fought Talita Nogueira in the co-main event of Fight 2 Win 173 on June 11, 2021 and won the match by submission with a choke.
-She returned at Fight 2 Win 177 on July 16, 2021 and fought Maria Malyjasiak in the co-main event, losing by submission.
+Reusing fought Talita Nogueira in the co-main event of Fight 2 Win 173 on June 11, 2021, and won the match by submission with a choke.
+She returned at Fight 2 Win 177 on July 16, 2021, and fought Maria Malyjasiak in the co-main event, losing by submission.

-In October 2021 Reusing won the Inaugural Polaris Women's Openweight championship by defeating Venla Luukkonen via Submission, the following month she won the ADCC East Coast trials in the 60 kg+ division.
+In October 2021 Reusing won the Inaugural Polaris Women's Openweight championship by defeating Venla Luukkonen via Submission, the following month she won the ADCC North American Championship in the 60 kg+ division.
 Although victory at this trial did not guarantee an invite to the 2022 ADCC World Championship, Reusing was given an invite to the event as a result of her performance.
 She was also invited to compete in the Heavyweight division at the Who's Number One Championships on September 25 and 26, 2021.
 Reusing won her first two matches but lost to Rafaela Guedes in the final, taking second place at the tournament.
 During Worlds 2021 she did not compete but served as a commentator for FloSports.
 At the Pan-American No-Gi Championship, she won gold in her division and silver in the open-weight division.